 As regular readers know, I am making a real effort to get fit this year.
-The school run alone forces me to walk five miles a day, and I’m going out for a run at least three times a week in the evenings.
+The school run alone forces me to walk five miles a day, and I’m going out for a run with my arch supportive sneakers at least three times a week in the evenings.
 So far, I’ve been pretty disciplined and motivated and kept it up, but the summer holidays are looming, and that’s worrying me a little bit.

 Without having the school runs to get me out and walking, I’m worried I’m going to lose the level of fitness that I’ve built up over the past couple of months.
 I’ll be doing everything I can to get out the house as often as I can with the kids, but it’s neither fair on them nor practical to drag them out for five mile walks every day.
 Not only that, but after the summer, I’ll be dropping one of the school runs because Alex will be at full-time school, so I need to find a way of compensating for that missed walk as well.